The Exact Rep Ranges, Exercises To Use (And Avoid), And The Science Behind Lean Legs — Not Bulky Ones

 Strength Without Size Is Possible

 Here's what I wish someone had told me years ago: you don't have to choose between having strong legs and having lean legs.
-The key isn't avoiding strength training – it's training strategically with the right exercises, volume, and intensity for your goals and body type.
+The key isn't avoiding strength training — it's training strategically with the right exercises, rep ranges, volume, and the right type of cardio for your goals.

-• Your thighs won't suddenly explode from a few squats.
+- Your thighs won't explode from a few squats.
 Muscle growth requires consistent stimulus over time.
-If something isn't working, you have the power to adjust your approach.
+If something isn't working, you have the power to adjust.

 Related Resources